Rise to Success: Career Highlights of Dustin Johnson

 In 2020, Dustin Johnson won the Masters Tournament with a record score of 268, 20-under-par.

-In 2020, Dustin Johnson's agent announced that Johnson would not be competing in the 2020 Summer Olympics due to his schedule.
+In 2020, Dustin Johnson's agent announced that he would not be participating in the 2020 Summer Olympics due to his schedule.

-In 2020, on September 7, Dustin Johnson won the Tour Championship and the FedEx Cup and was voted the 2020 PGA Tour Player of the Year.
+On September 7, 2020, Dustin Johnson won the Tour Championship at East Lake Golf Club and the $15 million FedEx Cup.
+Consequently, he was voted the 2020 PGA Tour Player of the Year for the second time.

-In September 2021, Dustin Johnson played on the U.S. team in the 2021 Ryder Cup, where the U.S. team won.
-Johnson went 5-0-0 and won the inaugural Nicklaus-Jacklin Award.
+In September 2021, Dustin Johnson was a member of the U.S. team that won the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
+He achieved a 5–0–0 record and also won the inaugural Nicklaus-Jacklin Award.

 2021: Returned to Number 1 Position

-In 2021, Dustin Johnson returned to the number 1 position in golf rankings.
+In 2021, Dustin Johnson returned to the number 1 position in golf.

 June 2022: Resigned from PGA Tour to join LIV Golf